genouest/galaxy-tools/README.md

 This repository contains some Galaxy Tools maintained and developed by the GenOuest platform.

-They are available in the [main ToolShed](http://toolshed.g2.bx.psu.edu/), or for some of them on the [GenOuest ToolShed](http://toolshed.genouest.org/).
+They are available in the [main ToolShed](http://toolshed.g2.bx.psu.edu/) asociated to the 'genouest' user.
+For historical reason, some of them are only available on the [GenOuest ToolShed](http://toolshed.genouest.org/).

 The [GenOuest ToolShed](http://toolshed.genouest.org/) is no more maintained, no new tools will be uploaded there.